The Albert Schweitzer Fellowship – Columbus-Athens

 - Use their skills and knowledge in real-life situations

-- Become culturally sensitive and compassionate caregivers
+- Become culturally sensitive and compassionate advocates and caregivers

 - Understand the impact of social and environmental determinants of health